duke-git/lancet/docs/convertor.md

 ### <span id="ToFloat">ToFloat</span>

-<p>Convert interface to a float64 value.
-If param is a invalid floatable, will return 0 and error. </p>
+<p>Convert value to a float64 value.
+If param is a invalid floatable, will return 0.0 and error. </p>

 <b>Signature:</b>